 Many jewelers (both online and physical stores) will advertise that they are selling hearts and arrows diamonds.
 Sadly, while some do meet the standards of being one, most in the industry aren’t.
 Buyers beware.
 Just because a stone has a triple excellent grade from GIA or a triple ideal from AGS doesn’t automatically qualify it as one.

-2. Light performance tests like ASET/Idealscope are performed by 2 trained geologists.
+2. Light performance analysis like ASET/Idealscope performed by WF team.

 3. Optical symmetry of Hearts And Arrows is checked for round brilliant cuts.